dhs-gov/real_fake_detection/README.md

 ## Using LLM for Explanation Generation

-If an existing model has been shown to work well in accurately distinguishing real from fake images, results from that model can then be used as a basis for having an LLM generate an explanation as to why an image is real or fake.
-For example, we see that Model 3 has correctly identified all real and fake images.
-We also see that Model 3 has (correctly) identified Image #6 as Fake.
-Using this information, we can notify the LLM that Image #6 has been determined to be Fake and to provide an explanation as to why the image is Fake.
+Note that an LLM vision model could potentially be used to provide explanations for another model that exhibits high accuracy but does not provide explanations.
+For example, we see that Model-3 has accurately identified all images in the dataset but does not provide explanations.
+Here, we can use the results from Model-3 to inform Model-4 that an image has been determined to be Real or Fake, and instruct Model-4 to explain why.
+This is shown below for Image #6.

 |    | image                                                        | actual   | llm_expl                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 |---:|:----------------------------------------------------------------|:---------|:------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|